 From the epic Mercedes-Benz Museum to Germany’s second largest beer festival, this is my definitive guide to sightseeing in Stuttgart!

 You’ve heard of Oktoberfest, right?
 Well let me introduce you to Frühlingsfest, the less touristy and more authentic version of Oktoberfest.
 I went for just one day and I can honestly say it’s one of the most fun festivals I’ve ever been to.
+I can’t wait to come back here again just for this beer festival.

 Stuttgart is also a city famous for cars with two awesome museums that’ll please any petrolhead – the Mercedes-Benz Museum and the Porsche Museum.